-NSCDC, Soldiers, Police foil jailbreak in Edo
+NSCDC, soldiers, police foil jailbreak in Edo

 From Ighomuaye Lucky, Benin

-He said the Command received a distress call and subsequently mobilized its personnel to the facility, adding that on getting to the facility, it was discovered that the inmates had broken out from their cells and were already engaging the correctional officers in a fight.
+He said the Command received a distress call and subsequently mobilised its personnel to the facility, adding that on getting to there, it was discovered that the inmates had broken out from their cells and were already engaging the correctional officers in a fight.

 Ogbebor further explained that in a bid to bring the development under control, some of the officers sustained different degrees of injury.